KC Mothers in Charge – Who We Are

 Rosilyn responds to nearly every homicide scene in the Kansas City, Missouri area to comfort families at the scene.
 “I look for the mother first,” Rosilyn says of visiting homicide scenes, “Because I know she needs a hug from me.”

-Join KC Mothers in Charge in their 5K in honor of Pee Wee and lives lost to violence in Kansas City.
+Join KC Mothers in Charge for our 2nd Annual Pee Wee’s Run in honor of lives lost to violence in Kansas City.
 It’s time to come together!

 *Registration for any of the events below is FREE for anyone who has lost a family member to homicide.
 Please contact our office at 816-912-2601 to sign up for the event(s) of your choice.

-8:00 a.m.
-Pee Wee’s Run 5K (Ages 7 and up): A chip-timed run/walk.
+7:30 a.m.
+Pee Wee’s 5K (Ages 7 and up): A chip-timed run/walk.
 All 5K registrants will receive a race-day T-shirt.
-Awards given to top 3 male/female age group, top overall male/female, top stroller male/female, and top wheelchair male/female finishers.
 The 5K route will begin at Bruce R. Watkins Cultural Heritage Center, pass by Pee Wee’s old apartment and end at the starting location.
-There is a nice long downhill to the finish line!
 Strollers and wheelchairs welcome!

-Awards will be given to the top overall male and female winner in the 5K.
+Awards will be given to the top overall male and female winner in the 5K and 10K.

-Awards will be given to the top male and female winner in the 5K in the following categories: Stroller and Wheelchair
+Awards will be given to the top male and female winner in the 5K and 10K in the following categories: Stroller and Wheelchair